serverlessresearch/srk/docs/source/QuickStart.rst

 *******************
 You may new begin experimenting with different functions.
 Make some modifications to ``echo.py`` or write your own new function.
-You will need to run ``./srk create ...`` again to upload the new function.
+You will need to run ``./srk function create ...`` again to upload the new function.
 Once you are comfortable with the behavior of your function, head over to our `GoDoc Pages
 <https://godoc.org/github.com/serverlessresearch/srk/pkg/srkmgr>`_ to learn
 how to write more advanced benchmarks using the programmatic interface to SRK.